jackie-h/language-notes/pure_retrospective.md

 In 2014 I was one of the early developers on a project a Goldman Sachs to build an environment that made it easy to model and share data
-The lead of the project was Pierre De'Belen.
+The lead of the project was Pierre De Belen.
 Pierre had been working on the project on his own and now had the buy-in to turn it into a fully-fledged platform that he called Pure.
 I had been working on a project to share domain models across Finance and the Risk divisions that used a previous version of the concept (MOJO), Pure was his next generation version of that to do this across the bank